 One of these access channels is used to access the banking systems from small shops and agents outside bank branches for making the transactions.

 Ever heard of USSD?

-The most widely used access channel is USSD i.e. Unstructured Supplementary Services Data, which is considered to be the easiest of all the technologies.
+The most widely used access channel is USSD, i.e., Unstructured Supplementary Services Data, which is considered to be the easiest of all the technologies.

 When you dial a number starting with * (Star) and ending with # (hash) from your mobile phone, the string is called as USSD.
 The entire agent network of telecom operators has been using USSD since ages to perform the airtime recharge transactions using their mobile phones.

 A similar technology with few minor modifications to USSD is DSTK, which is commonly known as SIM toolkit.
-It also uses USSD service at the backend however the menu is more customized with names of the end users for the convenience purpose.
+It also uses USSD service at the backend.
+However, the menu is more customized with names of the end users for the convenience purpose.

 For USSD, almost every customer uses it for checking available balance in his/her account, and many of them use USSD for availing other value added services of telecom operators as well.
 DSTK is less known to the customers comparatively.
-However, this as well is available in all the SIMs and is displayed in mobile phones as SIM Toolkit menu.
-Few of the fundamental reasons of USSD/DSTK being the most widely preferred access channel are:
+However, this as well is available in all the SIMs and is displayed in mobile phones as a SIM Toolkit menu.
+Few of the fundamental reasons for USSD/DSTK being the most widely preferred access channel are:

 No handset dependency which means it may be consulted via any mobile phone.
 Even those cell phones can dial USSD code which did not support SMS service.